QF 3-pounder Hotchkiss: Russian service

-Russia adopted the Hotchkiss 3-pounder 5-barrel revolver cannon in the 1880s, and later adopted the less complicated single-barrel 43 caliber quick-firing weapon.
+Russia adopted the Hotchkiss 3-pounder 5-barrel revolving cannon in the 1880s, and later adopted the less complicated single-barrel 43 caliber quick-firing weapon.
 The 5-barrel guns were equipped on the Ekaterina II-class battleships commissioned in 1889 but by 1892 the battleship Dvenadsat Apostolov and her successors had single-barrel weapons.
 In 1888 licensed production of a Russian variant started at the Obukhov State Plant.
 During the Russo-Japanese War, ships of both sides were armed with Hotchkiss 3-pounders, which were found to be ineffective against Japanese torpedo boats and were removed from first-line warships after the war.
 The Evstafi class, commissioned in 1910 ceased carrying the weapon but they were later fitted to patrol vessels and river craft during World War I and at least 62 weapons were converted to anti-aircraft guns by 1917.

 Russian ships armed with 3-pounder guns include: